snowplow/documentation/docs/collecting-data/collecting-from-own-applications/scala-tracker/previous-versions/1-0-0/initialization/index.md

 ## Buffer Configuration

 Emitters use a buffer, so they can send larger payloads comprising several events, instead of sending each event immediately.
-You can choose the behaviour of your emitter's buffering by passing in a `BufferConfig` during initialisation.
+You can choose the behavior of your emitter's buffering by passing in a `BufferConfig` during initialisation.
 For example:

 ```scala
 val emitter = Http4sEmitter.build(endpoint, bufferConfig = PayloadSize(40000))